micro/services/otp/README.md

 # OTP Service

-Generate one time passwords (OTP) for any unique id, email or user.
-Codes are valid for up to 60 seconds.
+Generate one time passwords (OTP) for any unique id, email, or user.
+Codes have a user configurable expiry time.